About

 For those unfamiliar with Ness’s background, he gained fame as a participant on Diddy’s MTV reality show Making the Band 2 from 2002 to 2004.
 During the show, Ness engaged in an intense on-camera a cappella rap battle with fellow Da Band member Jae Millz, making it one of the more prominent examples of a cappella battle rap in mainstream media at the time.
 Despite the group’s disbandment, Ness continued to make a name for himself in the battle rap scene, competing on some of the biggest platforms such as King of the Dot, URL, Rare Breed Entertainment, Don’t Flop, Gates of the Garden, and Grind Time Now.

-In his recent interview, Ness began by expressing his gratitude for being in the business during this era, stating that the industry now offers more financial opportunities for younger artists compared to when he was at his peak.
+In his recent interview, Ness began by expressing his gratitude for being in the music business during this era, stating that the industry now offers more financial opportunities for younger artists compared to when he was at his peak.

 Reflecting on his early days in Philly, Ness recalled that the city has a rich musical history, spanning from the sounds of Philadelphia with Gamble and Huff to the Neo-Soul movement.
 However, when it came to hip-hop, Philadelphia was an intensely competitive and gritty environment.
 With limited resources and opportunities, aspiring artists had to be exceptional to stand out.
 This led to the rise of the battle rap scene, where MCs could showcase their skills and prove their worth.